ReiNoIkari/Morphological-Image-Processing/morpho.md

 After an UEP using the default ImageJ function the output image seems to be only black.
 In order to check this theory, we transformed the image to binary, and we could already see some points corresponding to the last point that would be eroded for each object.
 Finally, in order to make the result more usable, we applied a dilation.
 As we can, see the more "perfect" the object is, in our case a cell containing only foreground pixels, the more the theoretical ultimate eroded point is valid.
 However, as soon as we start getting more complex object, we can see that those objects can have multiples ultimate eroded point.
 This can be explained as the computer is not capable to determine the object in his whole (cause of the background pixels inside the cells) and so is treats which should be considered as one object in multiples, which explain those multiple UEP.

-## Discussion [WIP]
+## Discussion

-comparer les benchmark pour les differentes transformations et conclure sur le meilleur algo si possible et argumenter sur le résultat a conserver entre les plugins

-In order to be able to compare and discuss about the different algorithm in a practical and effective manner we decided to create a benchmark.

-It could be described this way:

-First, we initialise our classes a hundred times as a warm up phase so that we limit the wasted time corresponding to the initializing phase during the critical phase.
-Then, in the benchmark part itself, we run our operations 1000 times to be sure we have enough data and we run those operations 10 times in order to limit variations (meaning that in the end we ran 10000 times each operation)

 Let's analyse the images we obtained during the result phase.
-As we can see using the same structuring element result in having the same output image no effect, but when using a completely different structuring element we see some differences.
-This is can be explained by the fact the other plugin we used when we could find one didn't reinvent the wheel (the different algorithm being the same for erosion for example) but instead the basic function has been modified in order to add more parameters like the starting element change (INRA plugins).
+As we can see, using the same structuring element result in having the same output image has no significative effect, but using a completely different structuring element results some differences.
+It can be explained by the fact that the other plugin we used when we could find one didn't reinvent the wheel (the different algorithm being the same for erosion for example).
+However, instead, the basic function has been modified in order to add more parameters like the starting element change (INRA plugins).
-Therefore, as we can see, the output image obtained by the "Line 45 degree" which correspond to the diagonal of the kernel, is of course not completely different but the differences obtained are easily detectable by eye.
+Therefore, the output image obtained by the "Line 45 degree" which correspond to the diagonal of the kernel, is of course not completely different but the differences obtained are easily seeable by eye.

-This proves that the result obtained during Mathematical Morphology is dependent on the choice of the Kernel and not of the plugin since the method use is the same.
+This proves that the result obtained during Mathematical Morphology is dependent on the choice of the Kernel and not of the plugin since the method used is the same.

 Let's continue with the benchmarks results.
 Between the original ImageJ function and the plugin created by the INRA, there is quite a difference as it can be observed.